Cellular data is a popular choice for RVers and boaters for online mobile connectivity.

 - Higher costs of acquisition.

-Recommended for: Those with multiple devices in their RV to keep connected, those desiring a local based network, those who have more complex needs and those who are a bit more tech savvy and comfortable with basic networking.
+Recommended for: Those with multiple devices to keep connected, those desiring a local based network, those who have more complex needs and those who are a bit more tech savvy and comfortable with basic networking.

 For a list & full overview of current Mobile & Integrated Router options, check our guide: Mobile Routers Overview.